 In the Settings dialog, there is a button to Restore Defaults if you find that you do not like changes you have introduced, so don’t be afraid to experiment.

 One important thing to keep in mind is that you should not attempt to change any of these settings while your ModelTalker voice is selected as the default Windows voice in the control panel, or being used by any other speech-aware software.
 Always make sure nothing else is trying to use your voice when changing settings, or the changes will not take effect.

 There are three tabs in the Synthesis Settings dialog box.
 In the following, we briefly describe the meaning of the settings that may be of most use in adjusting the sound of your voice.
-Check our website for a more complete description of all the parameters and what they do.

 Target Costs Tab

 ModelTalker works by choosing very brief segments of your recorded speech to concatenate into a full word or sentence.
 Usually, there are multiple examples of each segment to choose from, but some are likely to be better than others, depending on exactly what word or sentence is being produced.
 Target costs determine how ModelTalker chooses which segments might work best.
 It will typically choose quite a few examples and rank them by “cost”, with lower costs representing what are probably better candidates.
 Costs are spread over a number of features such as F0, Duration, Phonetic Context, etc., with each feature having a value between 0 and 100.
 The larger the value assigned to a particular feature, the more important that feature will be in determining how individual segments are ranked.